lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

         // Initialise stores.
         const { user, currentTeam, teams } = Octohook
-        authStore.init(user, currentTeam, teams, true)
+        authStore.init(user, currentTeam, teams)
     }
 }
 ```

-Finally, we can use this `stores.js` plugin as an opportunity to add any additional functionality that any of ours stores might need.
+Finally, we can use this `stores.js` plugin as an opportunity to add any additional functionality that any of our stores might need.

 For example, for our `router` store, we might want to add a custom hook called `routeChanged` that will be triggered every time the URL anchor gets updated.